FlowFuse/website/src/blog/2024/11/publishing-modbus-data-to-uns.md

 ## Prequsite

 - A **Modbus data source**, such as an actual Modbus device or a simulator like ModSim.
-- A **FlowFuse account** that will allow us to create and deploy **Node-RED** instances securely on the cloud with a single click, collaborate on Node-RED projects with your team, centrally manage and monitor edge devices, manage data pipelines effectively, and use an MQTT broker with an interface for securely managing clients.
+- A **FlowFuse account**, which enables you to create and deploy Node-RED instances securely on the cloud with a single click, collaborate on projects with your team, manage and monitor edge devices centrally, handle data pipelines efficiently, and leverage its integrated MQTT broker service for seamless UNS management, with an intuitive interface for securely managing clients.

-If you haven’t signed up for a FlowFuse account yet, [sign up](https://app.flowfuse.com/account/create) now.
+If you haven’t signed up for a FlowFuse account yet, do so now by clicking [sign up](https://app.flowfuse.com/account/create).

 ### Step 1: Collect Data from Modbus Devices

 The first step is to collect data from your Modbus devices.
-Node-RED doesn't include Modbus nodes by default, but you can easily add them to your palette.
+To do this, you'll need to run Node-RED on your Device.
+If your Modbus device communicates via a serial port, Node-RED will need access to that port, which you can manage with the appropriate configuration.
+If you're using Modbus TCP and both Node-RED and your Modbus device are on the same network, the connection is straightforward.

+**Step 1.1: Running Node-RED on your Device**

+To run Node-RED on your Device with just a few simple steps, you can use the [FlowFuse Device Agent](/docs/device-agent/quickstart/).
+This allows you to run Node-RED locally and also connect it to the FlowFuse cloud for remote monitoring and management, making it easier to keep track of your devices and workflows from anywhere.

-**Step 1.1: Install Modbus Nodes**
+**Step 1.2: Install Modbus Nodes**

+While Node-RED doesn't include Modbus nodes by default, adding them to your palette is simple.
+Installing the necessary Modbus nodes from the Node-RED library will enable communication with your Modbus devices, whether they’re connected via serial or TCP.
+This step ensures you can start reading data from your Modbus devices and processing it for further integration.

 1. Open the **Palette Manager** by clicking the menu icon in the top-right corner of Node-RED and selecting **Palette Manager**.
 2. In the Palette Manager, search for `node-red-contrib-modbus` in the search bar.
 3. Click **Install** to add the Modbus nodes to your Node-RED environment.
-4. Once the nodes are installed, they will appear in the left-side palette under the **Modbus** category.
+4. Once installed, the nodes appear in the left-side palette under the **Modbus** category.
 These nodes will allow you to interact with Modbus devices in your flow.

-**Step 1.2: Configure the Modbus Connection**
+**Step 1.3: Configure the Modbus Connection**

 Next, you'll need to configure the Modbus connection based on your device type.
 Modbus devices can communicate using two primary protocols: **Modbus RTU** (over serial) or **Modbus TCP** (over Ethernet/Wi-Fi).
-The specific choice depends on the type of device you are working with.
+The specific choice depends on the type of Device you are working with.

 1. Drag a **Modbus Read** node onto your Node-RED Canvas.
 2. Double-click on the **Modbus Read** node to open its configuration.